-Steel grade Condition on of supply grade Chain cable Accessories 1 2 1 3 As welded or normalized As welded or normalized Normalized, normalized and tempered or quenched and tempered Not regulated Normalized Normalized, normalized and tempered or quenched and tempered 1Ch 1 Chain cables made by forging and casting shall be supplied in the normalized condition.
+Steel Condition of supply

+grade Chain cable Accessories

+1 As welded or normalized Not regulated

+2 1 As welded or normalized Normalized

+3 3 Normalized, normalized and tempered or quenched and tempered or quenc

+1 Ch 1 Chain cables made by forging and casting shall be supplied in the normalized condition.

-- 7.1.3.5 The mechanical properties of the material of a finished chain cable and accessories shall be in accordance with Table 7.1.4.3.3. - 7.1.3.6 Chain cables and accessories shall be manufactured in a manner such as to withstand the proof and breaking loads indicated in Table 7.1.4.1.2 depending on the relevant chain cable grade. - 7.1.3.7 All chain links and accessories shall have a clean surface consistent with the method of manufacture and be free from cracks, notches, inclusions and other defects impairing the performance of the product.
+7.1.3.5 The mechanical properties of the material of a finished chain cable and accessories shall be in accordance with Table 7.1.4.3.3.

+7.1.3.6 Chain cables and accessories shall be manufactured in a manner such as to withstand the proof and breaking loads indicated in Table 7.1.4.1.2 depending on the relevant chain cable grade.

+7.1.3.7 All chain links and accessories shall have a clean surface consistent with the method of manufacture and be free from cracks, notches, inclusions and other defects impairing the performance of the product.
 The flashes produced by upsetting or drop forging shall be properly removed.
 Minor surface defects may be fround off so as to leave a gentle transition to the surrounding surface.
-Remote from the crown local grinding up to 5 % of the nominal link diameter or item thickness may be permitted. - 7.1.3.8 The dimensions of stud chain links and accessories shall comply with Figs. 7.1.3-1 to 7.1.3-7 and with approved specifications.
+Remote from the crown local grinding up to 5 % of the nominal link diameter or item thickness may be permitted.

+7.1.3.8 The dimensions of stud chain links and accessories shall comply with Figs. 7.1.3-1 - 7.1.3-7 and with approved specifications.